The Ultimates 2: Plot synopsis

-Hank Pym is revealed to have aided the liberators, using his Ultron robots for crowd control.
-Banner is revealed to be alive, and returns as the Hulk.
-He quickly kills the Abomination.
-Dynamo is killed by Stark, Swarm by Wasp, and Hurricane by Quicksilver.
-Captain America and the Colonel have an intense battle, with Captain America ultimately killing the Colonel.
-Seeing that the Liberators are losing, the Ultron robots suggest to Pym that they might be able to turn the tide of the battle, Pym refuses and changes his story, claiming that he was secretly “infiltrating” the Liberators all along, and commands his Ultron robots to aid the Ultimates.
+Natasha is revealed to be the mole, having secretly aided the Liberators as retribution for the United States' role in the fall of the Soviet Union.
+After murdering Tony’s butler, Jarvis, she attempts to kill Tony as well, but his nanites incapacitate her before she can finish the job.
+Hank Pym, now a member of the Liberators, uses his Ultron robots for crowd control.
+Captain America is freed by the Wasp and defeats Schizoid Man, but is confronted by the Colonel.
+Banner is also revealed to be alive and returns as the Hulk, quickly killing the Abomination.
+Swarm is incapacitated by the Wasp, Crimson Dynamo is vaporized by Stark, and Hurricane is disintegrated by Quicksilver.
+Captain America and al-Rahman engage in an intense battle, with Captain America ultimately killing the Colonel.
+The Ultron robots suggest to Pym that they might still be able to turn the tide of the battle.
+Pym, panicking, refuses and instead changes his story, claiming he had secretly been infiltrating the Liberators from the beginning, and commands his Ultron robots to aid the Ultimates.